ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 Upon receiving an extended CONNECT request with a `:protocol` field set to `webtransport`, the HTTP server checks if the identified resource supports WebTransport sessions.
-If the resource does not, it SHOULD reply with status code 404 ({{Section 6.5.4 of !RFC7231}}).
+If the resource does not, the server SHOULD reply with status code 404 ({{Section 6.5.4 of !RFC7231}}).
 To accept a WebTransport session the server replies with 2xx status code.
 Before accepting a session, a server MUST ensure that it authorizes use of the session by the site identified in the